FelixIwer/LastSuperBowlPrimaAbgabe2022/README.md

 - Link to Source:   [LastSuperBowl Code ](https://github.com/FelixIwer/LastSuperBowlPrimaAbgabe2022/tree/main/Script/Source)
 - Link to Conceptpaper:   [LastSuperBowl Concept ](https://github.com/FelixIwer/LastSuperBowlPrimaAbgabe2022/blob/main/Documents/The%20Last%20Super%20BowlSS22.pdf)

-### Install: Either with Pages or Download the Files and run it on a local Server.
+### Install: Download the Files and run it on a local Server.

 ### Checklist for the final assignment